Prince Avenue Christian School

 Prince Avenue Christian School (PACS) is a private, covenant Christian school located on 2201 Ruth Jackson Road in Bogart, Georgia, United States, with an annual enrollment between 800 and 850 students.
-PACS was voted the Best Private School in Athens (Athens Choice Awards) and the Best Christian High School in Athens (Niche) for four consecutive years: 2018/19, 2019/20, 2020/21 and 2021/22.

 History

 The school opened in 1978 in downtown Athens and was initially housed in Prince Avenue Baptist Church.
 Now located on a 60-acre campus in Oconee County, the school serves students from thirteen surrounding counties representing sixty-eight different churches.

-Vision and Mission Statements

-Vision: Guided by God’s Word as our foundation, we aspire to be the preferred choice for Christian families in the greater Athens area by providing a premier college preparatory education while discipling students to grow in a personal relationship with Jesus Christ.”

-Mission: "To partner with Christian families to provide scripturally based discipleship while pursuing excellence in academics, fine arts, and athletics from a biblical worldview."

 Campus

 The school is located on 65 acres in Oconee County in Northeast Georgia.
 Buildings include over 50,000 sq ft of instructional space including a weight training facility, band room, and practice and competition fields for athletics.

 Academics

 PACS is a college preparatory school offering a variety of college placement, honors, Advanced Placement (AP), and dual enrollment classes.
 The school's robust DE program provides over 40 college credit hours students can take on campus from adjunct college instructors.
 PACS is accredited by the Southern Association of Independent Schools (SAIS)/Southern Association of Colleges and Schools (SACS), and the Association of Christian Schools International (ACSI), and an affiliate member of the Georgia Independent School Association (GISA).